burak-karaca/node-mongo/README.md

 #### start the application with Docker Compose

-Step 1: start mongodb and mongo-express
+Step 1: start mongodb and mongo-express, my-app

 docker-compose up